Frequently asked questions

 Combine design thinking strategies with the meaningful use of technology to design learning experiences which promote your students’ fundamental thinking and creative problem solving capabilities.

 - explore the intersection between design thinking and learning design

 - compare different education design models, reflecting on their utility and how the field of learning design has evolved

 - evaluate approaches to describing and sharing digital learning designs using current tools and examples.

-Designing for learning using online technologies
+Designing for learning using online web-based technologies

 Discover the latest research developments relating to online technologies helping educators provide more interactive, collaborative and creative learning experiences.